NAME

 The event log consists of lines starting with a hexadecimal timestamp

-and a keyword followed by (optionally) parameters.
-The parameters are
+and a keyword followed by (optionally) parameters, which are structured

 completed TRACK